 35 kilometres from Thessaloniki on the old Thessaloniki – Nea Moudania national highway is the village of Petralona.
 The cave and the Anthropological Museum are a further 2 km beyond the village.

 The 10th Directorate of Byzantine Antiquities has set up the Christian Halkidiki exhibition in Ouranoupoli, Halkidiki, which is the village where visitors and pilgrims embark for Mount Athos.
-It is housed in a building near the embarkation point and the Ouranoupoli tower.
-Constructed in the eighteenth century, this building is known as the arsanas or boathouse, and was formerly used as such by the monks of Vatopedi Monastery, which owned it.

 The museum opened in July 1998 in a building on the archaeological site of ancient Olynthos, 5 km from Moudania, Halkidiki.